 Mulberry family (Moraceae)

-Description: This introduced tree is 30-60' tall, forming a short trunk that is often crooked and a globoid crown with abundant branches.
+Description: This tree is 30-60' tall, forming a short trunk that is often crooked and a globoid crown with abundant branches.
 The trunk of large trees 1–2½' across.
 Trunk bark is usually grayish brown with flattened ridges and shallow vertical furrows; on very old trees, the bark becomes gray and coarse with curving deep furrows.
 The bark of branches and twigs is brown and relatively smooth; small white lenticels are visible on smaller branches and twigs.
 New leafy shoots are light green and often pubescent.
 Alternate leaves are 2–6" long and 1½–3½" across; the leaf blades are ovate in form or outline, and they are either irregularly lobed or lacking lobes.
 When lobes are present, they vary in number from 1-7 and divide the blade moderately to deeply.
 The tips of the lobes are usually well-rounded, rather than pointed.
 The margins are crenate to serrate.
 The upper surfaces of the leaf blades are light to medium green, glabrous, and shiny, while their lower surfaces are pale green and mostly hairless, except for some fine hairs along the major veins or in the axils of major veins.
 The slender petioles are ½–1½" long and light green.
 At the base of each petiole, there is a pair of linear-lanceolate stipules about ¼" long that soon wither away.
 Both the leaves and young shoots contain a white latex that is mildly toxic.
 Individual trees are usually dioecious, producing either all male (staminate) florets or all female (pistillate) florets in the form of drooping catkins.
 Less often, White Mulberry is monoecious, producing both male and female florets on the same tree.
 These catkins are produced from the axils of the leaves on short peduncles.
 Male catkins are 1–1½" long, whitish or yellowish green, and cylindrical in shape from the arrangement of abundant florets.
 Individual male florets are ¼" long, consisting of a tiny green calyx with 4 lobes, 4 stamens, and no petals.
 The stamens are bent downward during the bud stage, but straighten abruptly as the florets begin to open to fling their pollen by mechanical ejection.
 Greenish female catkins are ½–¾" long and cylindrical in shape from the arrangement of abundant florets.
 Individual female florets are ¼" long, consisting of a tiny green calyx with 4 lobes and a green ovary with a pair of tiny diverging styles.
 The blooming period occurs from mid- to late spring and the florets are wind-pollinated.
 After about a month, the female catkins transform into ripened compound drupes about ½–1¼" long.
 Depending on the variety or cultivar, mature drupes can be white, pink, red, or black.
 Each drupe consists of a cylindrical cluster of fleshy drupelets that are sweet and bland in flavor.
 Each drupelet contains a single seed.
 The root system is relatively shallow, woody, and branching.
 This tree reproduces by reseeding itself.

 Cultivation: White Mulberry requires full or partial sun, otherwise it is quite adaptable, tolerating moist to dry conditions and a wide variety of soil types.
 This tree develops quickly, but it is relatively short-lived.
 The abundant fruit can stain sidewalks and pavement.
 In many areas, White Mulberry is regarded as an invasive pest.

-Range & Habitat: White Mulberry is a common tree that has been found throughout Illinois (see Distribution Map); it probably occurs in every county.
-This tree is especially abundant in urban areas.
+Range & Habitat: The non-native White Mulberry is a common tree that has been found throughout Illinois (see Distribution Map); it probably occurs in every county.
+This tree is especially abundant in urban and suburban areas.
 It was introduced from Asia as a food plant for the Chinese Silkworm (Bombyx mori) during the 19th century.
 Habitats include disturbed open woodlands, savannas and thickets, woodland borders, fence rows, powerline clearances in wooded areas, river banks, vacant lots, and unmowed waste areas.
 Sometimes White Mulberry is cultivated as a landscape tree, although this is less common than in the past.

 Faunal Associations: As already mentioned, White Mulberry is the food plant of the moth Bombyx mori (Chinese Silkworm), which eats the leaves.
 This moth has been thoroughly domesticated and does not exist in the wild.
 The larvae of several Long-Horned beetles (Cerambycidae) bore through the wood of White Mulberry and other mulberry trees, specifically: Doraschema alternatum (Small Mulberry Borer), Doraschema cinereum, Doraschema wildii (Mulberry Borer), and Parelaphidion incertum (Mulberry Bark Borer).
 Another insect that feeds on White Mulberry is the thrips Pseudodendrothrips mori, which sucks juices from the leaf undersides.
 The juicy drupes of White Mulberry are readily eaten by many species of birds (see Bird Table).
 Interestingly, the drupes are also eaten by Terrapene carolina (Eastern Box Turtle) and Terrapene ornata (Ornate Box Turtle).
 Among mammals, the drupes are eaten by the Opossum, Raccoon, Fox Squirrel, and Gray Squirrel; White-Tailed Deer browse on the leaves and twigs, while beavers gnaw on the wood.
 While relatively few insects feed on White Mulberry, the value of this tree to vertebrate wildlife is quite high.